2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Introduction

 The arrow from figure \ref{general_picture} (a) to figure \ref{general_picture} (c) is not obvious.
-By a method called the {\it 2-step condensation}, we prove that the domain walls $\CC_{A_1}$ and $\CC_{A_2}$ together produce a boundary of $\fZ(\CC)$ (see section \ref{section:proof} for details).
+By a method called the {\it 2-step condensation}, we prove that the domain walls $\CC_{A_1}$ and ${}_{A_2} \CC$ together produce a boundary of $\fZ(\CC)$ (see section \ref{section:proof} for details).
 Indeed, these three arrows are all invertible.
-Namely, we can unfold a gapped boundary to be a gapped domain wall (\ref{general_picture} (c) to \ref{general_picture} (b)), and any gapped domain wall ${}_B{\CC}_B$ can be opened to contain an interlayer MTC (\ref{general_picture} (b) to \ref{general_picture} (a)).
-We illustrate all of them in our mainbody, and eventually get figure \ref{fig:walls_cycle}.
+Namely, we can unfold a stable gapped boundary of $\fZ(\CC) \simeq \CC\boxtimes \overline{\CC}$ to be a gapped domain wall ${}_B{\CC}_B$ in $\CC$ (\ref{general_picture} (c) to \ref{general_picture} (b)), and any stable gapped domain wall ${}_B{\CC}_B$ can be opened to contain a condensed interlayer MTC (\ref{general_picture} (b) to \ref{general_picture} (a)).
+We illustrate all of them in our main body, and eventually get figure \ref{fig:walls_cycle}.

+\begin{rem} Using language of higher condensation \cite{GJF19,KZZZ24}, we show that condensable 2-codimensional defects (i.e. particle-like defects) can be used to classify 1-codimensional defects (i.e. 1d gapped domain walls) in a 2+1D topological order. \end{rem}

-Above physical pictures depict relations between module categories of different algebras in topological orders.
-The correspondence between these modules can reflect the correspondence in algebraic levels, which lead us to prove classification theorems of 2-Morita equivalent condensable algebras:
+Above physical pictures depict 1d gapped domain wall (1-codimensional defect) classifications in $\CC$ through three different perspectives.
+The correspondence between these modules categories can reflect the correspondence in algebraic levels, which lead us to prove classification theorems of 2-Morita equivalent condensable algebras:

-\begin{thm} Given a modular tensor category $\CC$ with tensor unit $\one$ and consider all indecomposable separable algebras $\{B_i\}$ in $\CC$, $L_i\simeq Z(B_i)$, $Z_l(B_i)$ and $Z_r(B_i)$ represent the full, left, right centers respectively, \begin{itemize} \item the pairs of 2-Morita equivalent condensable algebras in $\CC$ are classified by left and right centers of $B_i$, in which the resulted category of local modules $\CC_{Z_r(B)}^{loc}$ and $\CC_{Z_r(B)}^{loc}$ are equivalent as modular tensor categories.
+\begin{thm} Given a modular tensor category $\CC$ with tensor unit $\one$ and consider all indecomposable separable algebras $\{B_i\}$ in $\CC$, $L_i\simeq Z(B_i)$, $:A_{l_i} := Z_l(B_i)$ and $A_{r_i} :=Z_r(B_i)$ represent the full, left, right centers respectively, \begin{itemize} \item all the pairs of 2-Morita equivalent condensable algebras in $\CC$ can be obtained by taking left and right centers of $B_i$, in which the resulted category of local modules $\CC_{Z_l(B)}^{loc}$ and $\CC_{Z_r(B)}^{loc}$ are equivalent as modular tensor categories.